lucasnantonio/lucasnantonio.github.io/src/posts/petal/before-and-after.md

 ---

-## This is a collection of tactical, small design wins, a weekly log.
-Looking for a robust case study?
+## This is a collection of tactical, small design wins, a sort of journal. <br> Looking for a robust case study?
 [Try here.](/blog/nubank/nuconta)

 | <img src="../../images/petal/before-and-after/filters-before.gif"> | <img src="../../images/petal/before-and-after/filters-after-3.gif"> |
 |--------- | --------|